jgrant29/DH110-JustinGrant/assignment02_Pilot_UT.md

 ## The UT setting (where, portable minimalistic lab), equipment(computer, software)
 The UT setting was virtual.
 I used Zoom to conduct my usability testing.
 My lab was a small office space and the user being tested was located in a bedroom.
 Both of use used desktop computers with iOS software.
 The desktop computers where equipped with a native camera and microphone.

-## Report that it is a pilot test (in order to test the setting and the materials).
+## The nature of the usability testing
+This entire test was a pilot test with someone I am familiar with on a daily basis.
+After the pilot test, my audience would be elderly people in the worplace.

-Describe the process (ex.
+# Describe the process (ex.
 Background questions, pretest, posttest) and what was measured (ex.
 Ease of use)

 Include the link to the test materials/script/questionnaire (ex.google form)

-Include (or embed) the video link as an evidence of conducting UT
+## Video link (YouTube) conducting UT
+<a href="https://youtu.be/ZGdmwvXz8NE" aria-label="YouTube video of Usability Testing">View Justin Grant's Pilot Usability Testing on YouTube</a>

 Reflection: what you learned during the pilot test, what went well and what went not so well; how you want to improve your UT in the future